MirrorInSpanish/Mirrormon/README.md

 # Mirrormon
-An unfinished virtual pet console - a work in progress
+An unfinished virtual pet console written in the Python language - a work in progress.